 What movie can you watch over and over without ever getting tired of?

-‘500 Days of summer’ by Marc Webb and ‘Closer’ by Mike Nichols.
-Yes, I like romance movies, you’d think it would be thriller.
+‘500 Days of Summer’ by Marc Webb and ‘Closer’ by Mike Nichols.
+Yes, I like romance movies, you’d think it a would-be thriller.

 What’s wrong but sounds right?

 I don’t know, I’m gonna pass that question.

 What’s the best/worst practical joke that you’ve played on someone or that was played on you?